-What is the current backlog for asylum applicants?
+What is the current asylum application backlog?

-- For more on the immigration court backlog and asylum share, see the MPI report, The U.S. Asylum System in Crisis: Charting a Way Forward
+- For more on the immigration court backlog and asylum share, see the MPI report, The U.S. Asylum System in Crisis: Charting a Way Forward.

 How many unauthorized immigrants are in the United States?